gw31415/fzyselect.vim/README.md

 There are also several well-designed extension plugins based on it (e.g. [dressing.nvim](https://github.com/stevearc/dressing.nvim)).

 This plugin is one such extensions.
-As a feature, it uses a built-in `matchfuzzy` function to speed up the search process.
+As a feature, it uses a built-in `matchfuzzypos` function to speed up the search process.
 Also, for the minimalists (or following the UNIX philosophy), it has few extra functions, keymaps and commands as possible.

-Vim does not have `vim.ui.select`, but this plugin is implemented in Vim scripts (not Vim9 scripts), so you can use it in Vim as well as Neovim.
+You can use this plugin in Vim as well as Neovim.
+Except exporting code for Lua, the all of this plugin is written in only Vim scripts (not Vim9 scripts).

 ## Installation